-To the Embassy for a tour with H.E.
-The birdie song going round and round my head; I didn’t expect it to be so big.
+To the Embassy for a tour with H.E. ,the birdie song still going round and round my head; I didn’t expect the building to be so big.
 It takes up three floors of a tower block and is the eighth largest British visa issuing post in the world.

 Headline in the paper.
 Erap says he is still President.
 Instead of tanks it is now to be a legal challenge.

 Elaine and I had planned a trip to Tagaytay to climb the Taal volcano.
 Noli drives us through inevitable jams and then on to the town and lake.
 Fantastic views again marred by clouds.
 When is the promised dry season going to arrive?
 We take a boat across to the island in the centre of the lake.
 I laugh when Noli said he didn’t want to come because he’d get wet, but we soon find out why.
 Lots of spray, past the mini crater like peaks to a row of moored brightly painted bancas with very steep pointed prows.
 “Rent a hat ma’am 20 pesos, water ma’am, 20 pesos, guide ma’am, 500 pesos (One track up as far as I can see).
 Horse ma’am 1,000 pesos.”